Roger D. Carstens

-Roger Dean Carstens is an American diplomat and retired United States Army Special Forces Lieutenant Colonel.
-Carstens has served as the Special Presidential Envoy for Hostage Affairs (SPEHA) since 2020.
+Roger Dean Carstens is an American diplomat and retired United States Army Special Forces lieutenant colonel.
+Carstens served as the Special Presidential Envoy for Hostage Affairs (SPEHA) from 2020 to 2025.

-Raised in Spokane, Washington, Carstens graduated from United States Military Academy in West Point, New York where he was Class President for the Class of 1986.
+Raised in Spokane, Washington, Carstens graduated from United States Military Academy in West Point, New York, where he was class president for the Class of 1986.
 After graduation, he went on to attend United States Army Ranger School.

 Carstens served as a special forces military officer for much of his time in the Army.
 He also served as a legislative liaison at the Department of Defense and for the United States Special Operations Command.

 Carstens has served two U.S. Presidents at the United States Department of State.
-He was the Deputy Assistant Secretary in the Bureau of Democracy, Human Rights, and Labor in the Trump administration.
-He has served the Special Presidential Envoy for Hostage Affairs since 2020.
+He was the deputy assistant secretary in the Bureau of Democracy, Human Rights, and Labor in the Trump administration.
+He has served as the special presidential envoy for hostage affairs since 2020 in the First presidency of Donald Trump.
 Carstens was one of the few political appointees that President Joe Biden elected to keep in place.

-During his work as the Special Presidential Envoy for Hostage Affairs (SPEHA), Carstens has negotiated the release of over a dozen Americans wrongfully detained or held hostage abroad including Brittney Griner, Philip Walton, Trevor Reed, Danny Fenster, Baquer Namazi, the entire Citgo Six, Osman Khan, Matthew John Heath, Mark Frerichs, and Jorge Alberto Fernández.
+During his work as the Special Presidential Envoy for Hostage Affairs, Carstens has negotiated the release of over a dozen Americans wrongfully detained or held hostage abroad including Brittney Griner, Paul Whelan, Emad Shargi, Evan Gershkovich, Eyvin Hernandez, Philip Walton, Trevor Reed, Danny Fenster, Baquer Namazi, the Citgo Six, Osman Khan, Matthew John Heath, Mark Frerichs, and Jorge Alberto Fernández.
+Carstens, under the Biden administration, negotiated the release of 58 Americans.

 Carstens has attended events with and supported the Bring Our Families Home campaign.
+Carstens' work in SPEHA was highlighted in the 2025 documentary film Take No Prisoners.